Nicholas Kán: In the feudal anarchy

 Pope Nicholas III summoned both Nicholas Kán and Peter Kőszegi to the Roman Curia on 27 January 1278.
 Nicholas refused to travel personally to Rome citing the journey as risky and referred to the peace to be concluded between Ottokar II of Bohemia and Ladislaus IV, but sent his emissaries, priest Karacin, archdeacon Benedict of Békés and cleric Nicholas.
 The list of his insignificant emissaries proves that the majority of the cathedral chapter of Esztergom supported Peter's candidacy.
 On 1 June 1278, Pope Nicholas decided not to confirm either nomination, instead, he wished to appoint the archbishop himself in accordance with the canon law.
 The vacancy of the episcopal see was declared again.
 The pope called Nicholas as a "reckless man, who burnt churches, ousted and looted the canons, appropriated the seal of the cathedral chapter in a guilty way, and, in fact, he never asked for confirmation of his election".
 It is possible that the pope also excommunicated him for the first time somewhat later.
 Nicholas ignored the pope's decision and continued to style himself as archbishop-elect.
 He again served as vice-chancellor, holding the position until his death.
+Beside that, he was also styled as provost-elect of Székesfehérvár from November 1278 to March 1279.